CrazyTim/sublime-merge-vs-sourcetree/README.md

   *(In Sourcetree there are so many clicks and options, and it is so slow performing the clone)*

-- The work flow for resolving merge conflicts is vey streamlined:
+- The work flow for resolving merge conflicts is very streamlined:

   ![Screen shot](https://crazytim.github.io/sublime-merge-vs-sourcetree/img/merge-007.png)

-  *(The workflow in Sourcetree is vauge and unintuitive)*
+  *(The workflow in Sourcetree is vague and unintuitive)*

 - Some buttons show what git commands they execute (handy if you're learning how git works).